 …(read the rest as you can)

-Here then comes to rest the story of one of the disposessed of Grand Ronde.
+Here then comes to rest the story of one of the dispossessed of Grand Ronde.
 Caroline apparently had no children with either husband.
+She had no land to return to on the reservation.
 It remains to be seen if any of the Mercier family have additional stories of Caroline.
 There is no explanation of why she never appears to have returned to the reservation.
 Her parents, Francis and Mary, reportedly had a stormy relationship and in the 1920s Mary finally divorced Francis, the divorce papers (Oregon State Archives) suggest that she was abused by him as they included evidentiary sheets of abuse.
-The household may very well have been stressful to remain in, and Caroline may have had enough and left forever as many children will do.
+Mary then goes to live with Jasper Luce on the Siletz River.
+My Grandmother Norma Lewis recalled visiting her Grandmother there.
+The Mercier household may very well have been stressful to live in, and Caroline may have had enough, and left forever as many children will do.

 Such a dysfunctional and abusive household on reservations in this time would have not been uncommon.
 Many tribal people had gone through an extremely stressful life on the reservation and during the time of this story, there were deepening losses to the reservation and community in the form of land loss and cultural changes.
 With the lack of ability of the newest generation of tribal kids to gain land on the reservation and the fact that they were still not American citizens, they had few opportunities.
 Many people engaged in any activity which would somehow benefit them, women married outside the tribe for American status.
 These actions were prompted by the actions of the Federal government, whose politicians, each generation, passed new laws regarding Native peoples, most of which tended to lead the tribes to the eventual termination of their status.
-When tribal children could not inherit lands or gain allotments they would be apt to leave and find opportunity, therefore causing the disintegration of the community center which in turn affected the culture and viability of the tribe.
-In this manner, very many of our relatives may be forever lost to the tribe.
+When tribal children could not inherit lands or gain allotments they would commonly leave and find opportunity, a job, elsewhere.
+With a piece of land to anchor them to the reservation, people would leave.
+This causing the disintegration of the community center which in turn affected the culture and viability of the tribe.
+In this manner, through these various and diverse stresses on the community, many of our relatives may be forever lost to the tribe.

-The references to the above article are intext.
+The references to the above article are in-text.
 This story was interesting as this is directly my family line at the reservation.
-Julius Mercier, Caroline’s older brother is my Great Grandfather.
+Julius Mercier, Caroline’s older brother was my Great Grandfather.
 Caroline is then a Great Great aunt.